 Curling - the Becker Family

-Three generations of curlers are represented at 92 year-old Jim Becker's home on the family's Maniototo high country farm.
-Jim, his son Peter, and grandson Sean chat amicably, touting one another’s exploits on the ice.
+Three generations of curlers are represented at 93 year-old Jim Becker's place on the family's Maniototo high country farm.
+Jim, his son Peter and grandson Sean chat amicably, touting one another’s exploits on the ice.
+33 year-old Sean was skip of the New Zealand men's team which qualified for the 2006 Winter Olympics.
+It was a huge achievement.

-To qualify, the team had to have enough points from three prior world championships.
-But to even qualify for world championships, the team has to first win at Pacific Championships: six Australasian countries compete, and most have strong teams.
+"It was more monumental than most people realise," says his dad Peter.
+To qualify, the team had to have enough points from the past three world championships.
+But to qualify for world championships the team has to first win at the Pacific Championships: six Australasian countries compete, and most have strong teams.

-Jim took three teams on a UK tour in 1973; Sean's mum Wendy, has represented New Zealand; his brother James plays socially; his sister Bridget has been the skip of the New Zealand women's team since 2001; his brother Scott was skip of the New Zealand junior men's team until this year when he was selected for the New Zealand men’s team; and Peter is skip of the New Zealand senior men's team, which will compete in Finland next year.
-He led the senior men’s team at the 2003, 2005 and 2007 world senior championships and was skip of the New Zealand men's team (1991-1996) before handing over to Sean in 1997.
+Jim took three teams on a UK tour in 1973; Sean's mum Wendy has represented New Zealand; his brother James plays socially; his sister Bridget has been the skip of the New Zealand women's curling team since 2001; his brother Scott was skip of the New Zealand junior men's curling team and is now plays for the NZ Men’s Team; and Peter was skip of the New Zealand senior men's team at the 2003, 2005, 2007, 2008 world senior championships, as well as being skip of the New Zealand men's team (1991-1996) before handing over to Sean in 1997.
+In 2007 a family team of Sean, Scott, James and Peter beat the Australian Men’s Team who were placed 6th at the 2008 World Championships.

 Those early curlers brought with them the traditional crampit-style game, where you have to lift the heavy stone and swing it out onto the ice.
-In the modern game the stone stays on the ice and the curler pulls it back and then slides out with it for about 10 metres before letting go.
-Says Sean: 'As the ice conditions have got better and people have learned more about making ice, the game's developed along with it.'
+In the modern game the stone stays on the ice and the curler pulls it back and then slides out with it for about five metres before letting go.
+Says Sean: "As the ice conditions have got better and people have learned more about making ice, the game's developed along with it."
+But because of New Zealand's isolation its curlers didn't cotton on to the developments until the early 1990s.
+Says Peter: "It was a very, very steep learning curve."